A 1099-Misc is used to make sure there’s a paper trail for payments that aren’t made using a credit card or other third-party processor.

 For this upcoming tax year, try acquiring W9s from vendors before you pay them, even if you don’t think you’ll pay them $600.
-You just never know which vendors will cross the $600 threshold and which ones won’t, so it’s wise to get a W9 from every new vendor you pay upfront.
+You just never know which vendors will cross the $600 threshold and which ones won’t, so it’s wise to get a W9 form every new vendor you pay upfront.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Countless assumes no liability for actions taken in reliance upon the information contained herein.